slacgismo/gismo-cloud-deploy/README.md

 </tr>
 </table>

-Tools for performing multiple common tasks on solar PV data signals by running multiple EC2 instances in parallel on AWS EKS platform.
+Tools for performing multiple common tasks on solar PV data signals by running various EC2 instances in parallel on the AWS EKS platform.

 ---